laurence-myers/tcat/README.md

 Run TSC, specifying "tsconfig-tcat.json" for your project file.
 This will compile the generated file.

-If "template.html" refers to anything you haven't explicitly specified in the file "template.html.ts", the TypeScript compiler will fail to compile "template.html.typeview.ts".
+If "template.html" refers to anything you haven't explicitly specified in the file "template.html.ts", the TypeScript compiler will fail to compile "template.html.tcat.ts".

 ## Incorporating into your build

 This is up to you!

-You could make this a precommit action, where you run tcat for all changed template files, then run TSC on the generated typeview files.
+You could make this a precommit action, where you run tcat for all changed template files, then run TSC on the generated tcat files.

-Or, you could compile all files in one go, by running tcat across your entire directory, then compiling the generated typeview files.
+Or, you could compile all files in one go, by running tcat across your entire directory, then compiling the generated tcat files.
 This could happen as a "postinstall" npm script.

 ## Supported templates